Will Smith smacks Chris Rock on Oscar stage after Rock makes joke about Jada Pinkett Smith

 The Hollywood Reporter's Scott Feinberg tweeted footage of Smith being pulled aside and comforted by Denzel Washington and Tyler Perry during the commercial break right after Smith smacked Rock.
 Smith eventually made his way to his seat, and appeared to wipe tears from his eyes.

-Jaden Smith, the son of Smith and Pinkett Smith, tweeted after the show "And That's How We Do It."
+Jaden Smith, Smith and Pinkett Smith's son, tweeted after the show "And That's How We Do It."
 It's unclear if he was referring to the slap, his father's win for Best Actor or both.

 for more features.